 Important factors to consider for your office floor plan

-The office floor plan is like the blueprint for your office set up.
-It lays out where desks, chairs, couches, conference rooms, the breakroom, recreational space, office equipment, and other important pieces of furniture are located.
-An office floor plan can be as simple and unimaginative as rows and rows of desks, or laid back and casual with couches and chairs spread out willy-nilly.
-It should also take into account any important building code issues.
+The office floor plan is like the blueprint for your office setup.
+It lays out where desks, chairs, couches, conference rooms, breakrooms, recreational space, office equipment, and other important furniture items and areas are located.
+An office floor plan can be as simple or as intricate as you choose: some businesses opt for rows and rows of desks, while others require a mix of private offices, open workspaces, and collaboration areas.
+Your office floor plan should also take into account any important building code requirements such as means of egress, proper lighting and ventilation, and ADA-compliant fixtures.

 When determining your desired office floor plan, there are numerous factors that you will want to consider.
 Among them are: